ppbrown/fluxcd-public-demo/README.md

 ## 2. Install the flux CLI

-You need to [install the Flux CLI](https://fluxcd.io/flux/installation/#install-the-flux-cli) by hand.
+You need to [install the Flux CLI](https://fluxcd.io/flux/installation/#install-the-flux-cli) by hand, and also follow the directions there for first-time "bootstrap" of flux.

 ## 3. Pick your poison